-Because it is primarily a skin disease, it is common for people, some doctors and insurance companies included, to think of LCMN as only an appearance challenge.
+Because it is primarily a skin disease, it is common for people, including some doctors and insurance companies, to think of LCMN as only an appearance challenge.
 However, there can be more to it than that.
 Here are some other things that can happen with LCMN.

-The risk of a person with LCMN developing malignant melanoma is not over 5%, and most likely less than 2%.
+The life-time risk of a person with LCMN developing a melanoma is between 2-5%.

 Neurocutaneous Melanocytosis (NCM)

 (This used to be called neurocutaneous melanosis, but we’re talking about the same thing).
 People with large nevi, and also people who don’t have a large nevus but who were born with numerous smaller congenital nevi, can have melanocytes (nevus cells) in their central nervous systems (their brains and/or spinal cords).
 These cells produce melanin.
 Melanin does not particularly belong in your brain, and it can cause complications when present.

 It is estimated that 93% of people who have a large nevus or multiple congenital nevi do not have NCM.
 More than half (60%) of the remaining 7% who do have NCM, don’t have complications from it, even though the melanin is present in their brain or spinal cord.
 The few who do have complications usually have a relatively good long term prognosis.
 Many of those with complications have seizures caused by NCM but no other symptoms.
 If the seizures can be controlled, the patient can lead a relatvely normal life.